Jump to content

 Masterworking: Scanners can only have Masterworked stats.
 They cannot gain Masterworked levels.
 (IE: Masterworked +2, +3 etc...).
 A masterworked Scanner just acts like it has gone up a Tech Level.

-This is equipment used to detect and test for the presence of some material or materials.
+This is equipment used to detect and test for the presence of certain materials.

 Sensor Equipment